reactive-platform/reactive-mono/README.md

 </Project>
 ```

-After that you should be able to run any of the workflows from the `targets/` directory.
+After that you should be able to build the projects.
+Compiled files will be automatically copied to the game directory
-Projects can be built manually as well, but using pre-defined targets simplifies the process
-by producing ready-to-ship artifacts packed the proper way.
+when building the `Debug` and `Release` configurations with a valid `BeatSaberDir`.

 # Roadmap
 This roadmap covers not just this repo, but rather the whole reactive sdk set.
 Here it is: